Tribute of the Three Cows: The arbitration of Ansó (1375)

+The arbitrators acknowledged the failure of earlier attempts at reconciliation in which bishops, knights and commissioners of the king of Navarre and the count of Foix had intervened.
 The arbitration details the work done by the mayor of Ansó and the rest of the arbiters to settle the dispute.
-They examined witnesses and relevant documents, and travelled to the disputed border, where they settled the border between Roncal and Barétous on the so-called rock of Saint Martin, between Isaba and Aramits.
+They examined witnesses and relevant documents, and travelled to the disputed border.
+Their first action was to climb to the pass of Arlas, a formidable viewpoint at 2,062 metres above sea level, in order to fix the boundary markers in the presence of five men from each valley.
+They settled the border between Roncal and Barétous on the so-called rock of Saint Martin, between Isaba and Aramits.
+The springs and boundary lines where the disagreements were located were examined.
 Water sources were listed, and a detailed division of the usage of the latter by the flocks from Arette was established.
 It establishes that the high pastures and water sources lie in Navarrese territory, but the Barétous were granted right of grazing from 10 July to 8 September, and the people of Roncal thereafter until Christmas.
+From there the remaining passes and ridges were delimited.
+The ruling continues by regulating the use of pastures by the people of Arette, whose herds of large and small livestock would enter on 10 July and remain for 28 days in order to water at the springs of those sites.
+After that, the Roncalese herds would graze until Christmas Day.
+The water could be used freely for drinking or for kneading bread.